 More about me

 Are you curious who the weird fellow that created this website is?
 That curiosity can be cured, I have created a page with information about me.
-I have two blogs that I post to off and on, the first one contains various technobabble:
+I have a blogs where I post various technobabble in:

 I'm a fan of wrestling , and I maintain American Wrestling Trivia - the source for wrestling trivia information.
 If you are interested in American wrestling, then this site is sure worth taking a look at!
 I have got results from main events of the World Wrestling Entertainment (WWE), World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) dating back as far as to 1985.

 The first computer I owned myself was a Commodore 64, which I still have.
 A part of my website is devoted to Commodore eight-bit machines, and among the stuff available there is an on-line version of my old PD library, some scanned version of old cool ads about Commodore machines, the home page of the now defunct Swedish non-profit Commodore magazine Åtta Bitar (Eight bits), for which I wrote a few articles, something I've continued to do for other magazines, such as Go64.

 I have been active on FidoNet since 1994.
 For the Swedish Fidonet audience, I have a page devoted to the yearly Swedish Fidonet convention SupCon.
 Up until 2000 I posted FAQ documents in several Fidonet echoes.

 For the linguistically interested readers, I maintain a humorous look at what words in the Swedish language really should mean, if you read them literally.

 On the web, one can find information on everything and nothing.
 I was thus surprised when I noticed that I could not find any website about the fine old collectors' card game SuperTrumf from the mid 1980s.
 Well, that problem was easy to fix, and you can see the result yourself.